 Joar Nango is a Sámi and Norwegian architect and visual artist, born in Alta, Norway, and who currently lives and works in Tromsø, Norway.
 His varied practices often involve site-specific performances and structural installations which explore the intersection of architecture and visual art, drawing from both his Sámi heritage and Western culture.
 Nango is a co-founder of the architecture collective FFB, who create temporary installations in urban settings.
 He has exhibited in Canada at Western Front (Vancouver, 2014) and Gallery 44 (Toronto, 2016) and internationally at 43SNA, Medellin (Colombia, 2013), and the Norwegian Sculpture Biennale at Vigelandsmuseet (Oslo, Norway, 2013).
 One of his recent projects was European Everything (2017) at Documenta 14 in Athens and Kassel, an extensive installation and performance which involved collaborations with Sámi and European artists, writers, poets and musicians.

 Taqralik Partridge is an Inuk artist, writer, curator, throatsinger, and spoken word poet.
 She is originally from Kuujjuaq in Nunavik, although she now splits her time between Canada and Kautokeino in northern Sápmi.
-Partridge’s writing focuses on both life in the north and on the experiences of Inuit living in the south, featuring a mix of influences from hip-hop to Inuit storytelling.
+Partridge’s writing focuses on both life in the north and on the experiences of Inuit living in the south.
 Partridge co-founded the Tusarniq festival held in Montreal.
-Her performance work has been featured on CBC radio one and the BBC program and she has toured with the Montreal Symphony Orchestra.
+Her performance work has been featured on CBC radio one and she has toured with the Montreal Symphony Orchestra.
 Partridge has also worked as Director of Communications for the Avataq Cultural Institute.
 In 2010, her short story Igloolik won first prize in the Quebec Writing Competition and the same year she was a featured artist onstage at the 2010 Olympics in Vancouver.
 In 2018, Partridge was named as a finalist for the CBC Short Story Prize.
 Partridge is Editor-at-Large for the Inuit Art Quarterly.
 Her work will be featured as an official selection at the Sydney Biennale in Sydney, Australia in 2020.